stack-of-tasks/ros2_control_bolt/doc/Launch.md

 		    ros2 node list

        And you see a `ghost node` (if nothing is running, you should see nothing, if the command return something it's a ghost).
-You need to add this in your `bashrc` :
+You need to add this in your `/home/<User_name>/.bashrc` :

 		        export ROS_DOMAIN_ID=10